EricoDeMecha/yolo_coin/README.md

 ##                                            Yolo Coin

-This is a coin detection and sorting neural net using YOLOV3 deep neural net trained with kenya's currency custom dataset.
+Coin detection and sorting using YOLOV3 deep neural net trained with kenya's currency custom dataset.

 ##                                        Getting Started

 This folowing have been used in the project setup;

         1. Yolo Implementation source code

         - Compile the source code using the provided CMake configuration file